IdreesA/CIS-1051-Preposal-and-Proposal/preposal.md

 ## What idea(s) do you have for your final project?

 Currently I have a speed reading web app in mind.
+Basically a web app where you can enter text and have it show the text word by word.

 ## If you plan to collaborate with one or two classmates, what are their names?